Virtual Receptionist Cost Explained

 • The services required: Companies that require complex virtual receptionist services, such as call forwarding or handling a high volume of calls, are likely to pay more than those that need basic call answering services.

-• The hours of operation: If a business operates 24/7 and works in multiple time zones, the price for the services will be higher.
+• The hours of operation: If a business operates 24/7 and works in multiple time zones, the price of the services will be higher.

 • The location: It’s an unwritten rule that firms located in areas with higher costs of living pay more than those in cheaper areas.